 Self-Insurance Fund - This fund is used to account for premiums and claims related to employees' medical benefits.
-In 2020, this included premiums and claims for primary health coverage, as well as a bridge plan.
+This includes premiums and claims for primary health coverage, as well as a bridge plan.

 Additionally, the County reports the following fund types: